 KILLIAN RUSH - DEVELOPMENT DIRECTOR

 Killian is a Colorado native with a passion for public lands and philanthropic work in our community.
 She earned a Bachelor’s of Science from Colorado Mesa University and has spent the last two and a half years working with the team at CCA as our AmeriCorps VISTA.
 As a key leader on our development team, she works on CCA’s membership program, communications, and major donor event planning.
-In her free time, Killian enjoys hiking, mountain biking, rafting, skiing, traveling, and playing with her dog, Kiyote.
+In her free time, Killian enjoys hiking, mountain biking, rafting, skiing, and traveling.